Estepona. Malaga Costa del Sol. Spain * 34 628 133 548

 Sevilla

-Seville's primary public park, the Parque de María Luisa stretches along the Guadalquivir River near the center of the city.
-Most of the park’s grounds were originally part of the gardens of the Palace of San Telmo and were donated to the city in 1893.
-Landscape designer Jean-Claude Nicolas Forestier is responsible for the park’s present configuration.
+• Parque de María Luisa: Seville's primary public park, the Parque de María Luisa, stretches along the Guadalquivir River near the city center.
+Originally part of the gardens of the Palace of San Telmo, the park was donated to the city in 1893.
+Landscape designer Jean-Claude Nicolas Forestier is responsible for its present configuration.

-For visitors who are interested in the Spanish tradition of bullfighting, the Plaza de Toros de la Maestranza is a can’t-miss destination.
-The oldest bullring in Spain, the 14,000-seat arena dates back to 1758, and bullfights are still held here on Sundays from spring to fall.
+• Plaza de Toros de la Maestranza: For visitors interested in the Spanish tradition of bullfighting, the Plaza de Toros de la Maestranza is a must-visit destination.
+As the oldest bullring in Spain, this 14,000-seat arena dates back to 1758, and bullfights are still held here on Sundays from spring to fall.

-Plaza de España..
-In 1914, Sevillian architect Anibal Gonzalez began designing a series of buildings in preparation for the upcoming 1929 Ibero-American Exhibition.
-Located near the Santa Cruz neighborhood in the Parque de María Luisa, the building were constructed for the world’s fair to showcase Spain’s role in history, industry and technology.
-Among the exhibits housed in the main edifice were manuscripts written by Spanish explorers Columbus and Cortes.
-The buildings are a rare example of the Regionalist Revival style of architecture.
+• Plaza de España: In preparation for the 1929 Ibero-American Exhibition, Sevillian architect Anibal Gonzalez designed a series of buildings, including the Plaza de España.
+Located near the Santa Cruz neighborhood in the Parque de María Luisa, these buildings were constructed to showcase Spain's history, industry, and technology.
+The main edifice housed exhibits, including manuscripts written by Spanish explorers Columbus and Cortes.
+The architecture reflects the Regionalist Revival style.

-Located to the east of the Old City, the Barrio Santa Cruz is bordered by the Guadalquivir River.
-The neighborhood was Seville’s Jewish quarter until the late 1300s, when synagogues were closed, homes were confiscated and thousands of Jewish people were either killed or forced to convert to Christianity.
+• Barrio Santa Cruz: Located to the east of the Old City and bordered by the Guadalquivir River, Barrio Santa Cruz was Seville's Jewish quarter until the late 1300s.
+Synagogues were closed, homes were confiscated, and many Jewish people were either killed or forced to convert to Christianity.

-The Cathedral.
-Built on the site of a grand Almohad Mosque, Seville’s medieval cathedral was built to demonstrate Seville’s power and wealth after the Reconquista.
-At the time of its completion in the 16th century, it supplanted the Hagia Sophia as the largest cathedral in the world.
-It is still the third-largest church in Europe, and the biggest by volume.
+• The Cathedral: Seville's medieval cathedral was constructed on the site of a grand Almohad Mosque.
+Built after the Reconquista to showcase Seville's power and wealth, it surpassed the Hagia Sophia as the largest cathedral in the world upon completion in the 16th century.
+It remains the third-largest church in Europe and the largest by volume.

-The Alcazar.
-Still used today by Spain’s Royal family on state occasions, the Alcazar complex of royal palaces, patios and gardens has undergone many transformations over its more than one-thousand-year history.
-In the 11th century, Muslim Moors constructed a palace on the site of a 10th-century fort, which was converted to a Gothic-style structure in the 13th century.
+• The Alcazar: Still used by Spain's Royal family on state occasions, the Alcazar complex of royal palaces, patios, and gardens has witnessed numerous transformations over its more than one-thousand-year history.
+The Muslim Moors initially built a palace on the site of a 10th-century fort, which was later converted into a Gothic-style structure in the 13th century.

-The Giralda is the only remaining structure of the 12th-century mosque torn down during the construction of the Seville Cathedral.
-Moors built the minaret with a series of ramps so that guards could ride to the top on horseback.
-Today, the 35 ramps make it easy for visitors to ascend to the summit to enjoy panoramic views of the city below.
+• The Giralda: The Giralda is the only remaining structure of the 12th-century mosque that was torn down during the construction of the Seville Cathedral.
+The minaret, built by the Moors, features a series of ramps allowing guards to ascend on horseback.
+Visitors can easily climb the 35 ramps to reach the summit and enjoy panoramic views of the city below.

 Granada